FangHeng/PackMIL/README.md

 - [x] Add the code for the training and testing of the model.
 - [x] Add the code for the preprocessing of the datasets.
 - [ ] Upload experiment Docker environment.
+- [x] Upload the extracted features of the datasets on Baidu Netdisk.
-- [ ] Upload the extracted features of the datasets.
+- [ ] Upload the extracted features of the datasets on huggingface.
 - [ ] Add the code for the visualization of the results.
 - [ ] Improving README document.
 - [ ] Improving the code structure.